 Then I attended an Acro Yoga class.
 I brought my nice new mat.
 Acro Yoga is a group thing and after the class, I realized that at least 10 different people had probably been stepping on my mat.
 So when I got home I wanted to deep clean it.
 I didn’t really feel like just spraying it with my essential oil spray would be enough.

 So I decided to put it in the washing machine.
 Big mistake.

 My mat is heavy, so maybe if you have a thin and lightweight mat this would work for you.
 However, it did not work for me.

 Remember my suspicion that it would put my machine off balance?
 Well, I was right.
 Once I started the machine I got distracted and ended outside in the yard.
-About 15 minutes later my husband yelled out to me, “Land under water!”
-At first, I didn’t get what he meant.
-But when I got inside I saw that I was right.
-I cannot wash my mat.
-The washing machine had gotten off balance, moved three feet, pulled the connection out of the wall and had started dumping the water from the cycle onto the floor.
+About 15 minutes later I realized that the washing machine had gotten off balance, moved three feet, pulled the connection out of the wall and had started dumping the water from the cycle onto the floor.
 (I think most washers have a mechanism that stops the cycle if it is off balance.
 Mine clearly does not.)

 To top it off, the powder detergent that I had used had crusted to my mat.
 It took me about a month to get it off.